-Annotation files are currently supplied with EXPANDER for yeast, human, mouse, rat, fly, zebrafish, c-elegans, Arabidopsis, chicken and E. coli, and are updated on a regular basis (for more information, refer to the Supplied Files section).
+Annotation files for each organism are updated on a regular basis (for more information, refer to the Supplied Files section).

 The results of this analysis can be exported to a text file by selecting File>>Export to text when the corresponding view is the selected tab OR by using the File>>Save All option, which will export all solutions within a session to text and image files.